 - Reinstatement fees – some states, such as New Jersey, already have extra fees in place for DUI arrests.
 Many of these charges are “administrative” fees to have your license reinstated.
 Generally, these fees are listed on the local DMV website.

-Due to new changes in strict new DUI laws and penalties, more people are losing their driver’s license for much longer periods of time, when they make the poor choice of driving while having a suspended license.
+Due to new changes in strict new DUI laws and penalties for 2020, more people are losing their driver’s license for much longer periods of time, when they make the poor choice of driving while having a suspended license.
 If you already have a suspended or revoked driver’s license and you have been charged with a DUI offense, do not go into court before having a skilled DUI attorney carefully review your arrest information through us online.

 The more often someone takes the chance driving while their driver’s license is under suspension, once they are caught – the worse the fines will get and the longer the license suspension will be.
 Therefore by having an additional DUI arrest charge, then it can quickly snowball into a situation out of your control.
 A local DUI lawyer will be able to help you discover what your options are and put together a strong defense based on what happened at the time of your DUI arrest.
 It is very important to get professional help by taking advantage of having your arrest information analyzed through us by an expert DUI attorney, because you will need every possible defense to either fight to beat these pending charges, or find a way of mitigating it enough that it won’t irrevocably and negatively affect your life afterwards.